auto-tank/django-chat_app/README.md

 4. **Set your API key in the environment variable**

-   Configure your OpenAI API key for the application.
+   In `.local/settings.dev.py`, configure your OpenAI API key for the application.

    ```python
    os.environ["OPENAI_API_KEY"] = ""  # type: ignore  # noqa: F821